Securiti Named a 2022 Cool Vendor in Data Security by GartnerDownload Now

 9. Right to multiple request mechanisms:

 Businesses must provide consumers with a minimum of two designated methods/channels for submission of consumer requests for personal information disclosure, including a toll-free number.
 Companies that exclusively operate online and have a direct relationship with their consumers may provide an email.

-One very important requirement for under the CCPA is the notice that has to be provided to consumers at the point of CCPA collection of their personal data - Organizations cannot collect personal data unless they provide consumers this notice.
+One very important requirement under the CCPA is the notice that has to be provided to consumers at the point of CCPA collection of their personal data - Organizations cannot collect personal data unless they provide consumers this notice.
 If the business intends to collect additional categories of personal information, the business shall provide a new notice at the point of collection.

 Described in detail in the CCPA the notice should must be conspicuous and easy to understand and it must be made available at or before the point of collection of personal data:

-Manual methods make it virtually impossible for organizations to offer a notice at the point of data collection and then keeping track of all the notices sent out.
+Manual methods make it virtually impossible for organizations to offer a notice at the point of data collection and then keep track of all the notices sent out.
 It is advised that organizations should have a single solution that can manage all these data collection requirements to make the process smoother.

 The notice at or before the point of collection should have the following information: